-The ODNR-DS&WR has completed county aquifer yield and pollution potential maps for the entire state, which are available online at ground water maps.
-The ODNR-DS&WR has also undertaken river basin water quantity assessments for all the river basins within the Ohio portion of the Great Lakes Basin, which quantify the impacts of water withdrawals (from ground water, Lake Erie, and other surface water sources), consumptive uses, and diversions on streams at various streamflow levels, and provide useful information in estimating individual and cumulative impacts of Basin withdrawals, consumptive uses, and diversions.
-The water quantity assessments are not available online, but can be obtained by contacting the Water Planning staff at the ODNR-DS&WR.
+The Division has completed county aquifer yield and pollution potential maps for the entire state, which are available online at ground water maps.
+The Division has also undertaken river basin water quantity assessments for all the river basins within the Ohio portion of the Great Lakes Basin, which quantify the impacts of water withdrawals (from ground water, Lake Erie, and other surface water sources), consumptive uses, and diversions on streams at various streamflow levels, and provide useful information in estimating individual and cumulative impacts of Basin withdrawals, consumptive uses, and diversions.
+The water quantity assessments are not available online, but can be obtained from the Division's Water Inventory & Planning Program by calling 614-265-6620 or emailing a request to DSWC@dnr.state.oh.us.